janreerink/CarND-AdvancedLanelines/writeup.md

 The second notebook contains the pipeline as applied to the video and includes some sanity checks (tests if lines are parallel, not too distant and have similar curvature) and smoothing (average of last several fits is used to draw the lane) in order to prevent bad results from distorting the lane lines too much.
 If the detected lines are not good a new sliding window search is initiated, otherwise the shorter update function is used to look in the vicinity of the last fit.
 The notebook also contains a region of interest masking as in the first lane line project.
+The video is annotated with info on lane curvature radius and distance of detected lane center to image center (as estimate for position of vehicle on road).

 Here's a [link to my video result](./p_output_lanelines.mp4)